Izan-Sola/Lily/PROJECT_OVERVIEW.md

     - **"look:<dir>:<deg>"**: Offsets look direction.
 Blocking.
     - **"stop"**: Stops movement for the duration of the action.
 Blocking.

-  - "actionsTime": The time in ms that each action takes.
-Note that if an action is specified to executed more than once using :N, then you will have to specifiy an action time for each.
+  - **"actionsTime"**: The time in ms that each action takes.
+Note that if an action is specified to be executed more than once using :N, then you will have to specifiy an action time for each.

 > Blocking means the queue of actions will be paused until the current action finishes.
 Non-blocking means the queue will continue to be drained while the current action is being executed.